-Member McGehee explained it is not pointless, but the residents who come to the meetings often say this when they leave because the Commission has not been able to do anything.
-We need to have residents understand that all the Commission can do is to tell residents that the matter will be referred to the City Council; the Commission has to follow the code and if a proposal meets the code there is nothing the Commission can do.
+Member McGehee explained it is not pointless but the people who come to the meeting, what do they say when they leave.
+The Commission has not been able to do anything, and all the Commission can do is to tell them that it will be referred to the City Council and the Commission has to follow the code and if it meets the code there is nothing the Commission can do.
 She has seen little, with the exception of the FedEx parking lot, anything that has come to the Commission that has not already been established to fit the code.